The Black Hole S-Matrix from Quantum Mechanics

 As is evident from the above, it is surprisingly easy to criticize even the most promising approaches to quantum black hole physics.
 In this article, we seek to address some of the criticisms of the S-Matrix approach to quantum black holes.
-Inspired by old ideas from non-critical 2d string theory \cite{Klebanov:1991qa,Moore1992b,Schoutens:1993hu,Verlinde:1993sg,Alexandrov:2002fh,Karczmarek:2004bw,Friess:2004tq,Maldacena:2005he}, we construct a theory\textemdash of a collection of quantum mechanics models with inverted harmonic oscillator potentials\textemdash that exactly reproduces the S-Matrix of 't Hooft for every partial wave; the inverted potentials arise naturally to allow for scattering states, as opposed to bound states in a conventional harmonic oscillator.
+Inspired by old ideas from non-critical 2d string theory \cite{Klebanov:1991qa,Moore1992b,Schoutens:1993hu,Verlinde:1993sg,Alexandrov:2002fh,Karczmarek:2004bw,Friess:2004tq,Maldacena:2005he}, we construct a theory describing a \textemdash collection of partial waves scattering in an inverted harmonic oscillator potential\textemdash that exactly reproduces the S-Matrix of 't Hooft; the inverted potential arises naturally to allow for scattering states, as opposed to bound states in a conventional harmonic oscillator.
 The intrinsically quantum nature of the model dispenses with the critique that the S-Matrix of 't Hooft is a `classical' one.
 With any toy model, it may be hard to establish the validity of its applicability to black hole physics.
 However, in our construction, all the observables (S-Matrix elements) are exactly identical to those of 't Hooft's S-Matrix; thereby avoiding any ambiguity of its validity.
 Furthermore, we observe that in-states must contain an approximately constant number density over a wide range of frequencies in order for the scattered out-states to appear (approximately) thermal; this condition was also noted in the 2d string theory literature.
 Finally, and perhaps most significantly, we show that our model captures an exponentially growing degeneracy of states. \\

 It may be added that aside from the approaches mentioned earlier, there have been many attempts to construct toy-models to study black hole physics \cite{Callan:1992rs,Gibbons:1998fa,Kazakov2002,Magan:2016ojb,Jansen:2016zai,Banerjee:2016mhh}.
 The hope being that `good' toy models teach us certain universal features of the dynamics of black hole horizons. \\